-Conventionally, the quantity $(a-b)^2/[2(a+b)]$ is called signal-to-noise ratio (SNR).
 It is worth noting that we only quoted the KS threshold for the two communities case ($k = 2$).
-For sufficiently large $k$, namely $k \geq 5$, there is a 'hard but detectable' area where the weak recovery is information-theoretically possible, but computationally hard \cite{ASgen, Banks2016InformationtheoreticTF}.
-This gap between the KS threshold and information-theoretic (IT) threshold only shows up in the constant degree regime, making it a fertile ground for studying the fundamental tradeoffs in community detection.
-We focus on the cardinal case, symmetric SBM with two balanced clusters, where two thresholds coincide and semi-supervised approach crosses them together.
+For sufficiently large $k$, namely $k \geq 5$, there is a `hard but detectable' area where the weak recovery is information-theoretically possible, but computationally hard \citep{ASgen, Banks2016InformationtheoreticTF}.
+This gap between the KS threshold and the information-theoretic (IT) threshold only shows up in the constant degree regime, making it a fertile ground for studying the fundamental tradeoffs in community detection.
+We focus on the cardinal case, symmetric SBM with two balanced clusters, where two thresholds coincide and a semi-supervised approach crosses them together.

-The terminology 'KS threshold' can be traced back to the work of Kesten and Stigum concerning reconstruction on infinite rooted trees in 1966 \cite{KS}.
-The problem consists in broadcasting the root label of a tree with fixed degree $c$ down to its leaves, and trying to recover it from the leaves at large depth.
+The terminology `KS threshold' can be traced back to the work of Kesten and Stigum concerning the reconstruction of infinite rooted trees in 1966 \citep{KS}.
+The problem consists of broadcasting the root label of a tree with a fixed degree $c$ down to its leaves and trying to recover it from the leaves at a large depth.
 We start with drawing the root label uniformly in $\{0,1\}$.
 Then, in a top-down manner, we independently label every child the same as its parent with probability $1-\epsilon$ and the opposite as its parent otherwise.
 Let $x^{(t)}$ denote the labels at depth $t$ in this tree with $t = 0$ being the root.
 We say the reconstruction is solvable if $\lim_{t\to \infty} \E|\E(x^{(0)}|x^{(t)}) - 1/2| > 0$ or, equivalently, $\lim_{t\to\infty} I(x^{(0)}; x^{(t)}) > 0$, where $I$ is the mutual information.
-Although it was shown in the original paper, reconstruction is solvable when $c(1-2\epsilon)^2 > 1$, the non-reconstruction was proved 30 years later, namely it is not solvable if $c(1-2\epsilon)^2 \leq 1$ \cite{Bleher1995OnTP, Evans}.
-Based on that finding, Mossel, Neeman, and Sly proved the converse part of Theorem \ref{KS} by coupling the local neighborhood of an SBM vertex with a Gaton-Watson tree with a Markov Process \cite{MosselNS15}.
-Inspired by this elegant approach, we propose our 'census method' to solve the semi-supervised clustering problem, and we will see in Section \ref{Census method} how it works by amplifying revealed information with tree-like neighborhoods.
+Although it was shown in the original paper, reconstruction is solvable when $c(1-2\epsilon)^2 > 1$, the non-reconstruction was proved 30 years later, namely, it is not solvable if $c(1-2\epsilon)^2 \leq 1$ \citep{Bleher1995OnTP, Evans}.
+Based on that finding, Mossel, Neeman, and Sly proved the converse part of Theorem \ref{KS} by coupling the local neighborhood of an SBM vertex with a Gaton-Watson tree with a Markov Process \citep{MosselNS15}.
+Inspired by this elegant approach, we propose our `census method' to solve the semi-supervised clustering problem, and we will see in Section \ref{Census method} how it works by amplifying revealed information with tree-like neighborhoods.

-\subsection{Basic algorithms}
+\subsection{Basic Algorithms}